caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 ## What is an Open Graph Image?

 For this to work, you need to add the appropriate metadata to the HTML of your content.
-This is all part of something called "open graph" metdadata and you can read all about it [here on css-tricks.com](https://css-tricks.com/essential-meta-tags-social-media/).
+This is all part of something called "open graph" metadata and you can read all about it [here on css-tricks.com](https://css-tricks.com/essential-meta-tags-social-media/).
 Today we are concerned with the images, which are also the hardest part.
 The HTML code that I added for my blog post above is this:

 ```html
 <meta property="og:image" content="https://casparwre.de/images/nebelmeer.jpg" />
 ```

 The nice thing is that this will also work for Facebook, iMessage, Slack, Telegram, WhatsApp and probably for most places where you're posting links that are visible to other people.
-In all of these places the content will be crawled, the metadata extracted and then used to make the post iteself look nicer ✨.
+In all of these places the content will be crawled, the metadata extracted and then used to make the post itself look nicer ✨.
 Isn't that something that we all want?

 ## Autogenerating social media images